Ready to Pop the Question? Check Out Unique Places to Propose in the Adirondacks

-Camp Santanoni - One of the few remaining Adirondack Great Camps, Camp Santanoni is a truly unique place to propose.
+Camp Santanoni is one of the last remaining Adirondack Great Camps.
 You can hike in (about 5 miles) or arrange to take a horse and wagon.
 The trail is open to cyclists, hikers, and horseback riders.
-In the winter, you can cross-country ski or snowshoe in to the camp.
+In the winter, you can cross-country ski or snowshoe in to the camp during designated Winter Weekends.
+This is a great proposal spot for history buffs!